fmanimashaun/frontend-master/README.md

 ## CSS Grid!
 Let’s review:
+* `grid-template-columns` defines the number and sizes of the columns of the grid
+* `grid-template-rows` defines the number and sizes of the rows of the grid
+* `grid-template` is a shorthand for defining both grid-template-columns and grid-template-rows in one line
+* `row-gap` puts blank space between the rows of the grid
+* `column-gap` puts blank space between the columns of the grid
+* `gap` is a shorthand for defining both row-gap and column-gap in one line
+* `grid-row-start` and `grid-row-end` makes elements span certain rows of the grid
+* `grid-column-start` and `grid-column-end` makes elements span certain columns of the grid
+* `grid-area` is a shorthand for grid-row-start, grid-column-start, grid-row-end, and grid-column-end, all in one line
 * `grid-template-areas` specifies grid named grid areas
 * `grid layouts` are two-dimensional: they have a row, or inline, axis and a column, or block, axis.
 * `justify-items` specifies how individual elements should spread across the row axis